tekmarglobal/dart-api-client/docs/ProductApi.md

 <a name="apiproductpost"></a>
 # **ApiProductPost**
-> RestResultOfProductServiceRProduct ApiProductPost (ProductServiceProductRequest body = null)
+> RestResultOfProductServiceRProduct ApiProductPost (ProductServiceProductRequest productServiceProductRequest = null)